 With the new bin design of the V8, Dyson was able to increase capacity to 0.14 gallons.
 It is around 0.03 gallons bigger than the V6.

 All Dyson cordless vacuums come with a 2-year warranty.

 If you check out Amazon, the V6 has a total of 10 variants, each with its own set of tools for a specific purpose.

-The first two is pretty standard in all variants.
+The first two are pretty standard in all variants.

-The first two have the improved direct-drive motorized brush.
+The first two have an improved direct-drive motorized brush.
 It provides 75% more agitation compared to the older cleaner head found in the Cord-Free and HEPA variants.

-Comparing the top variants both these variants come with the same number of tools.
-The biggest difference would be the motorized tools of the V8 that has more agitation.
+Comparing the top-end options, both come with the same number of tools.
+The most significant difference would be the motorized tools of the V8 that has more agitation.

 Winner: V8 (slightly)

 Learn more about how each Dyson cordless compares against each variant where I’ll explain in detail the pros and cons, and which variant is the better option for certain circumstances.

 - Comparing all Dyson cordless vacuums